Meet our instructor and learn more about what to expect with online arbitration training.

 - Role plays on pre-hearing conferences and rules of procedure

-- A 3-hour mock arbitration
+- A three-hour mock arbitration

 Career Options in ADR and Arbitration